VinamraSaurav/FacialEmotionRecognition/README.md

 ## Dataset 📊

 The project includes the `fer2013.csv` dataset, which contains facial expressions labeled with their corresponding emotions.
 This dataset is crucial for training the emotion detection model.

+Download the `fer2013.csv` dataset from sources like [Kaggle](https://www.kaggle.com/datasets/msambare/fer2013) and save it to the root directory of this project.

 ## Setting Up the Virtual Environment 🛠️